-- 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
-Go to Advanced > Parental Controls.
+- Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
+Go to Basic > Parental Controls or Advanced > Parental Controls. - 3.
+Set up a profile for your child.
+Refer to Set Up Access Restrictions for detailed instruictions. - 4.
+Find the profile and click on the Insights column.

-- 3. Find the correct profile and click •• in the Insights column. - Note: If you have not set up a profile for your child yet, you should do that first by clicking Add, then follow the steps to create a profile.
-Refer to Setting Up Access Restrictions for detailed instructions. - 4.
-Use the drop-down menu to view the websites visited and time spent online for any of the last 7 days.
-Click History to view a complete history. - Ø Tip: Click to block the corresponding content for this profile.
+5. Use the drop-down menu behind Today to view the websites visited and time spent online for any of the last 7 days.
+Click to view a complete history.
+Click to block the corresponding content for this profile.